scrabbletank/farhome-rules/rulesdoc.md

 Each point of Strength adds a die to your melee attacks.

 #### Dexterity
-Each point of Dexterity adds a die to your ranged attacks and melee weapons with the _finesse_ property
+Each point of Dexterity adds a die to your ranged attacks and melee weapons with the _finesse_ property.

 #### Stamina
 Each point of Stamina increases your max wounds by 1.